The Art of Loving (album)

-The Art of Loving is the second studio album by English singer Olivia Dean.
-It was released on 26 September 2025 through Capitol Records and Polydor Records.
-The album follows her critically acclaimed debut, Messy (2023).
-It was supported by the pre-release of the singles "Nice to Each Other", "Lady Lady" and "Man I Need", and the concurrent release of "So Easy (To Fall in Love)".
+The Art of Loving is the second studio album by British singer songwriter Olivia Dean.
+It was released through Capitol Records and Polydor on 26 September 2025.
+For a pop and R&B record, it features production from Dean herself, alongside Julian Bunetta, Matt Hales, Bastian Langebæk, Leon Michels, Zach Nahome, John Ryan, Max Wolfgang, and Matt Zara.
+It was supported by the singles: "Nice to Each Other", "Lady Lady", "Man I Need", "So Easy (To Fall in Love)", "A Couple Minutes" and "Baby Steps".